brianpbyers/redux/readme.md

 </details>

-##Integrating React
+## Integrating React

-Let's refactor much of our JavaScript by introducing a React component called `LikeCounter`.
-First get of any code that's concerned with updating our view as we'll use React to take care of it.
+Let's refactor our JavaScript by introducing a React component called `LikeCounter`.
+First get rid of any code that's concerned with updating our view as we'll use React to take care of it.

 Now let's import `react` and `react-dom` into our project.